4SAMU/InstaMint/README.md

 cd InstaMint
 ```

-2. Install Frontend & Backend Dependencies (they are in the same Next.js project):
+2.Install Frontend & Backend Dependencies (they are in the same Next.js project):

 ```Shell
 cd frontend